nickkunz/treeforestboost/README.md

 <b> Gini </b><br>

 As an alternative tree splitting method, the following serves as an experiment to test if we can improve the model's predictive accuracy by simply specifying a different splitting criteria.
 The following succinctly demonstrates the repetition of all previous analysis.
 However, uses 'gini' as the splitting criteria.
 The results indicate a Test MSE of roughly 12.4%.
 Meaning, the model achieves a roughly 87.6% accuracy on whether or not the client would subscribe to a bank term deposit.
-In other words, a reduction in the predictive performance of the model. <br><br>
+In other words, a reduction in the predictive performance of the model.

 ```{r}
 ## tree training - gini